On Multivariate Singular Spectrum Analysis: Tensor and Matrix Variants: Introduction

 \section{Introduction}

 Multivariate time series data is of great interest across many application areas, including cyber-physical systems, finance, retail, healthcare to name a few.
-The goal across these domains can be summarized as accurate imputation and forecasting of a multivariate time series in the presence of noisy and/or missing data along with providing meaningful uncertainty estimates.
+An important goal across these domains can be summarized as accurate imputation and forecasting of a multivariate time series in the presence of noisy and/or missing data.